 After removing garbage from the property, list down all of the belongings that the tenant left behind.
 Take photos of each item to document their condition — this will protect you from any damage claims.
-Consider using an inventory app or other management technology to sort the items into categories.
+Consider using property management software or inventory apps to sort the items into categories.
 For instance, one folder for kitchenware, another for electronics, and so on.

 Part of your responsibility as a landlord is to exhaust all necessary means to contact the tenant.
 You can find their address in their application, but if you receive no response, you can refer to other information on their file such as their emergency contact’s address.
 Deliver a written notice of their abandoned property personally or by mail.
 The notice should include:

 The deadline for getting the property back

 The location of where the property is stored

 The consequences of not claiming the property (e.g. selling, auctioning, throwing away)

 Most states permit landlords to sell the abandoned property at a public or private sale.
 You also have the option to donate it, throw it away, or keep it in the property — especially if the abandoned property includes quality furniture and appliances.
 In this case, you can even raise your rental price!

 It’s best to do your own research on your state’s exact rules on abandoned property.
 Always remember to consult a legal professional before making any decisions involving your tenant’s belongings.